-Saving Strays helps hundreds of dogs, cats, rabbits, horses etc, in need find loving homes each year.
-We take in every animal surrendered to us regardless of its health, age, breed, or behavior.
+Saving Strays Animal Rescue helps hundreds of dogs, cats, rabbits, horses etc, in need find loving homes each year.
+We take in every animal surrendered to us regardless of its health, age, breed, or behaviour.

 Last year, more than 98 percent of the animals in our care were placed in new homes, or reunited with owners.

 We understand that parting ways with an animal can be especially difficult and we’re committed to working with you to ensure the best possible solution for you and your pet.